nbbj-digital/stroll/docs/README.md

 ## GetPaletteAnalysis

-Get a percentage of "greenery" visible in a 360 panorama taken at the given latitude/longitude.
+Get a percentage of "greenery" visible (dominant in the image color palette) in a 360 panorama taken at the given latitude/longitude.

 ### Parameters